The Definitive Guide to Marketing Campaign Management

 Step Three: Identify Your Marketing Campaign Tools

 A marketing campaign connects the company to your audience.
-One you’ve identified your goals and your audience, you need to pinpoint the best ways to reach them.
+Once you’ve identified your goals and your audience, you need to pinpoint the best ways to reach them.
 Tools range from a blitz of TV commercials to brochures to social media campaigns.
 While you may not be able to afford a multi-million dollar ad campaign, you can still create effective marketing with a range of tactics.
 The trick is to select the platforms that will best meet your goals and audience needs.

 Don’t limit yourself to one medium.
 Today’s customers seamlessly go from mobile to desktop to retail and more.
 Your campaign should reach them across the customer journey.
 An omnichannel marketing campaign approach uses a combination of platforms to reach customers.